2012 Château Montrose, St Estèphe, Bordeaux

 Ch.
 Montrose is at the leading edge of low-impact winemaking in Bordeaux.
 For more than 15 years, the property has been improving biodiversity and vineyard health energy use – plus, all the CO2 from fermentation is captured and turned into bicarbonate of soda.
 “Ch.
 Montrose is in the middle of nature,” says spokesperson Lorraine Watrin.
 “Our vision here is to reveal the beautiful riches of the terroir.”

 In 2010, Ch.
 Montrose purchased 22ha of prime land from their neighbours, Ch.
 Phélan-Ségur.
 The vineyard borders Montrose on its western side and is planted with 2/3 Merlot and 1/3 Cabernet Sauvignon.
 According to who you speak with, this may be Phélan’s best parcel, and the Merlot is especially prized.
 This has given the Montrose team a short-term puzzle, resulting in a higher-than-usual proportion of Merlot in the blend for the Grand Vin.
-This will be adjusted over the coming years as existing Montrose Merlot on excellent Cabernet land near the river is replanted to the latter.
+This will be adjusted over the coming years as the existing Montrose Merlot on excellent Cabernet land near the river has been replanted for the latter.
 Still, there is an embarrassment of fine Merlot on the estate.
 Not that this is a problem: in 2012, Merlot excelled.

-Mark Pardoe MW, Wine Buying Director, Berry Bros. & Rudd
+Mark Pardoe MW, Wine Director, Berry Bros. & Rudd

 wine at a glance